BLB Solicitors

 These days financial crime is increasingly sophisticated.
 Fraudsters can and do impersonate others to sell property they do not own.
 This is one of the reasons why, if you are selling a property, your solicitor is under a duty to verify your identity.

-The other main reason that identity checks are required is to help prevent money laundering and mortgage fraud.
-Solicitors who fail to follow procedures to properly identify a client can unintentionally assist in the commission of financial crime, including the funding of terrorism.
-Understandably, such an omission by a solicitor will be viewed as a very serious breach of professional conduct by the Solicitors Regulation Authority.
+The other main reason for identity checks is to help prevent money laundering and mortgage fraud.
+Solicitors failing to follow procedures to identify a client properly can unintentionally assist in the commission of financial crime, including the funding of terrorism.
+Understandably, the Solicitors Regulation Authority views such an omission as a very serious breach of professional conduct.
 Indeed, the solicitor risks being ‘struck off’.

 Your solicitor will need proof of your identity and your address.

-In most cases you can prove your identity by providing your current passport or photographic driving licence.
+In most cases, you can prove your identity by providing your current passport or photo driving licence.

-To prove your address, you will need to provide a recent (ie not more than three months old) utility bill, bank statement or council tax bill.
+To prove your address, you must provide a recent (i.e. not more than three months old) utility bill, bank statement or council tax bill.

-• you do not currently have a fixed address;
+• does not currently have a fixed address;

-• you cannot provide proof of your address that is less than three months old; or
+• cannot provide proof of address that is less than three months old; or

-• your solicitor has not been able to meet you face-to-face.
+• has not been able to meet the solicitor face-to-face.

-For business clients, solicitors are required to identify beneficial owners and controllers.
+For business clients, solicitors must identify beneficial owners and controllers.
 This means:

-• For a limited company – evidence is required of identity and address for at least two directors, as well as a list of the names and addresses of all shareholders.
+• For a limited company – obtaining evidence of identity and address for at least two directors, as well as a list of the names and addresses of all shareholders.

-• For a partnership – a list of all partners is required, together with evidence of identity and address for at least two of the partners, and a copy of the current partnership deed or other document that confirms who owns the equity.
-Depending on the circumstances, further information may also be required relating to the identity of shareholders or partners.
+• For a partnership – obtaining a list of all partners, together with evidence of identity and address for at least two of the partners and a copy of the current partnership deed or other document confirming who owns the equity.

 Victoria Cranwell